 During activity-based learning, use the following recommendations.
-These will help you use other modes of learning at e same time, assisting your overall ability to learn. ring Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself.
-Ask others who are skilled in the activity for advice.
-Even if you are already skilled in your own way, listen to them describe what helps them to be successful.
-When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.
-Wo orking on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller steps.
+These will help you use other modes of learning at the same time, assisting your overall ability to learn.

+- When learning physical skills, try to view demonstrations or videos or watch others practice the skill in addition to trying it yourself. - Ask others who are skilled in the activity for advice.
+Even if you are already skilled in your own way, listen to them describe what helps them to be successful. - When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.

+- If you have difficulty with a physical skill, try dividing the skill into smaller steps.
 Practice the first part until you feel comfortable.
-Add more steps, one at a time, to build the skill gradually.
-Work with another person who has a high kinesthetic preference.
+Add more steps, one at a time, to build the skill gradually. - Work with another person who has a high kinesthetic preference.
 Discuss the activity and provide visual and verbal feedback to each other to improve your performance.

-Pre eparing for Tests or Presentations For presentations, practice with someone you trust.
-Have them give you feedback on posture, voice and eye contact.
-Use a mirror or take video of yourself practicing the activity.
+- For presentations, practice with someone you trust.
+Have them give you feedback on posture, voice and eye contact. - Use a mirror or take video of yourself practicing the activity.
 There are many apps that can help with video analysis, such as slow-motion, split screen and drawing tools.

+High Kinesthetic

+Low Tactile